danielledonnelly/lock-in-bot/README.md

 - Mutes you from a specific server for 1 hour if you haven't committed today
 - Unmutes you as soon as you make a commit
 - Works with both public and private repositories
-By default it is set up to work only for it's original creator (hi that's me i'm dani), but you can clone it and substitute in your own GitHub and Discord info to make it work for you.

 ## Setup Instructions
 Please note, this is intended for use in small personal servers, as you need a mod to approve of adding the bot and raising its role above yours in order for this to work.